DoWellLabs/100099-Dowell-QR-code-Package/README.md

-# Dowell QR Code Client
+# Dowell QR Code Generator Client

-This is a python client for the Dowell QR Code API.
+This is a python client for the Dowell QR Code Generator API.
 Uses API version 2.

 [Pypi]('#')